programmer588175/cc-improved/README.md

 # cc-improved
 An improved version of Cookie Clicker v2.016 beta.
 Credit to Orteil for the original Cookie Clicker.
 Use the website or extract to play!
 # NOTE
-This is not the new 2.018 version, this is v2.016
+This is not the newest version - this is v2.016
 # Versions
 0.1: Added (March 4, 2019)